Ujjwal3009/Covid-19-Tracker/README.md

 I created this open source project using PHP for Coronavirus pandemic tracker.

 This project tracks the Confirmed, Recovered and Deaths of many major countries.
+This project used third party API from John Hopkins University data.Apart from PHP it also uses HTML, CSS .